dkeenan7/LyteFyba/PCB/Readme.txt

 If the above doesn't work because it no longer rotates about the origin, then manually almost-overlap the blue blobs where the rotatables connect to the non-rotatables, then remember the new dx and dy figures from the bottom of the window to use in a + command from now on.
-Click in space/ to deselect all.
-Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group.
-This assumes the existence of an "Arrows" group containing both arrows.
-Press F
-Press shift-"+" and enter 1780 [FIXME!] into the X field and OK Click in space to deselect all
+Click in space to deselect all.
 Context menu in space and choose Pour Copper